 The use of slotted concrete barriers will not be allowed in Ultimate Areas where the lane configuration is consistent with the Ultimate Configuration of the Project.
-Developer must provide sufficient information to obtain TxDOT's approval on the use of slotted concrete barriers in Ultimate Areas.
+Developer must provide sufficient information, demonstrating inconsistencies between the interim (as intended in the Draft Schematic) and ultimate lane configuration, to obtain TxDOT's approval on the use of slotted concrete barriers in Ultimate Areas.